benhj/knoxcrypt/README.md

 Note that building either of the binaries `teashell` or `makeknoxcrypt` will automatically build libknoxcrypt.a first.

-`make` or `make all` will compile everything except the GUI, i.e., the following binaries:
+`make` or `make all` will compile everything, i.e., the following binaries:

 <pre>
 test           : unit tests various parts of the main api